Cliques in High-Dimensional Geometric Inhomogeneous Random Graphs: Introduction

 for some constant $\lambda > 0$ controlling the average degree of the resulting graph.
 Note that assigning the same weight to all vertices yields the same connection probability as in Erdős-Rényi random graphs.
 For the sake of simplicity, we define $\kappa_{uv} = \min\{ \lambda w_u w_v, n\}$ such that $\Pr{u \sim v} = \kappa_{uv}/n$.
 Additionally, for a set of vertices $U_k = \{v_1, \ldots, v_k\}$ with weights $w_1, \ldots, w_k$, we introduce the shorthand notation $\kappa_{ij}= \kappa_{v_i v_j}$ and write $\{\kappa\}^{(k)} = \{ \kappa_{ij} \mid 1 \le i < j \le k \}$.

-Throughout the paper, we mainly focus inhomogeneous random graphs that feature a power-law degree distribution in expectation, which is obtained by sampling the weights accordingly.
+Throughout the paper, we mainly focus on inhomogeneous random graphs that feature a power-law degree distribution in expectation, which is obtained by sampling the weights accordingly.
 More precisely, for each $v \in V$, we sample a weight $w_v$ from the Pareto distribution $\mathcal{P}$ with parameters $1 - \beta, w_0$ and distribution function

-Then the density of $w_v$ is $\rho_{w_v}(x) = \frac{\beta - 1}{w_0^{1-\beta}}x^{-\beta}$.
+Then the density of $w_v$ is $\rho_{w_v}(x) = (\beta - 1)x^{-\beta}/w_0^{1-\beta}$.
 Here, $w_0 > 0$ is a constant that represents a lower bound on the weights in the graph and $\beta$ denotes the power-law exponent of the resulting degree distribution.
 Throughout the paper, we assume $\beta > 2$ such that a single weight has finite expectation (and thus the average degree in the graph is constant), but possibly infinite variance.
 We denote a graph obtained by utilizing the above weight distribution and connection probabilities with $\IRG(n, \beta, w_0)$.
 For a fixed weight sequence $\{w\}_1^n$, we denote the corresponding graph by $\IRG(\{w\}_1^n)$.

-\subparagraph*{Geometric Inhomogeneous Random Graphs (GIRGs).} Geometric inhomogeneous random graphs are an extension of IRGs, where in addition to the weight, each vertex $v$ is also equipped with a position $\F{x}_v$ in some geometric space and the probability for edges to form depends on their weights and the distance in the underlying space~\cite{Keusch_2018}.
-While, in its raw form, the GIRG framework is rather general, we align our paper with existing analysis on GIRGs~\cite{Blaesius_Friedrich_Katzmann_Meyer_Penschuck_Weyand_2019, kl-bpgirg-16, Michielan_Stegehuis_2022} and consider the $d$-dimensional torus $\mathbb{T}^d$ equipped with $L_\infty$-norm as the geometric ground space.
+\subparagraph*{Geometric Inhomogeneous Random Graphs (GIRGs)} Geometric inhomogeneous random graphs are an extension of IRGs, where in addition to the weight, each vertex $v$ is also equipped with a position $\F{x}_v$ in some geometric space and the probability for edges to form depends on their weights and the distance in the underlying space~\cite{Keusch_2018}.
+While, in its raw form, the GIRG framework is rather general, we align our paper with existing analysis on GIRGs~\cite{Blaesius_Friedrich_Katzmann_Meyer_Penschuck_Weyand_2019, kl-bpgirg-16, Michielan_Stegehuis_2022} and consider the $d$-dimensional torus $\mathbb{T}^d$ equipped with $L_\infty$-norm as the geometric ground space, whereby $\mathbb{T}^d$ can be described as the $d$-dimensional hypercube $[0,1]^d$ with opposite bounddaries identifed with each other.
 More precisely, in what we call the \emph{standard} GIRG model, the positions $\F{x}$ of the vertices are drawn independently and uniformly at random from $\mathbb{T}^d$, according to the standard Lebesgue measure.
 We denote the $i$-th component of $\F{x}_v$ by~$\F{x}_{vi}$.
 Additionally, the geometric distance between two points $\F{x}_u$ and $\F{x}_v$, is given by

 where $|\cdot|_C$ denotes the distance on the circle, i.e,

 In a standard GIRG, two vertices $u \neq v$ are adjacent if and only if their distance $d(\F{x}_u, \F{x}_v)$ in the torus is less than or equal to a \emph{connection threshold} $t_{uv}$, which is given by